Skip to content

 Posted on January 4, 2023

-1. HashMap initialization.
+1. Improved HashMap Initialization

-Usually developers generate a HashMap like this:
+Traditionally, developers created a HashMap like this:

 Map<String, Integer> map = new HashMap<>(120);